Most people associate pink or red with February 14th, but when your goal is an eco-friendly Valentine’s Day, definitely go with green!

-If you “heart” shopping on February 14th, here are some of the biggest ways you can lessen your impact and detour from the mainstream to make it a greener Valentine’s Day.
+If you ❤️ shopping on February 14th, here are some of the biggest ways you can lessen your impact and detour from the mainstream to make it a greener, eco-friendly Valentine’s Day.

 Solution: A Brighter Bloom

-For something that lives longer than a week, give a potted flower or plant instead.
+For something that lives longer than a week, give a potted plant instead.
 Think of a stunning orchid, hardy succulents, or a lucky bamboo plant.
 Lilies and ivy reduce indoor air pollution and they’re extremely easy to grow.
-If only a bouquet of cut flowers will do, cut them from your own butterfly garden if you live in a warm climate, or go organic with a company like Organic Bouquet.
+You can also visit your farmer’s market to buy sustainably grown flowers and support your local economy.

 Nearly 40 million heart-shaped boxes of chocolate are sold each year at Valentine’s Day.
 But at what price?
 In his documentary, The Dark Side of Chocolate, award-winning journalist Miki Mistrati shows how children as young as eight years old are being trafficked into working the Ivory Coast cocoa fields for little or no pay.